druglogics/druglogics-dep/README.md

 make install
 ```

-To test BNReduction you can run 'Testing_BNReduction.sh' to see if all tests pass:
+To test the `BNReduction` script you can run the `Testing_BNReduction.sh` to
+see if all tests pass:

 ```
 ./Testing_BNReduction.sh